webfm/defect-app/sync.md

 Step 7
 ------
-When user tap on an invalide defect, the defect details view will show conflict and validation message.
+When user tap on an invalide defect, the defect details view will display conflict or validation message.

 Permission Conflicts
 --------------------